 Wanna know how to make your WordPress site secure?

 Well, we all know how popular WordPress CMS is.
-It is used by 43.1% of websites, which is over 810 million WordPress websites across the globe.
+It is used by 43.2% of websites, which is over 835 million WordPress websites across the globe in 2024.

 Due to its immense popularity for website creation using plugins and themes from the directory.
 Beginners can quickly create and run websites without much technical knowledge.
 But because it’s so famous, there are also a lot of security risks.